Edward L. Cahn

 I probably had the most fun comparing this to Romero's later films.
 Though the zombies here are corpses being used simply as host bodies, the film shares numerous other similarities with Romero's Night, including 1. an attempt to portray an apocalyptic worldwide epidemic of the living dead, 2. zombies which are actually made up to look like corpses (pale skin, black eyes, wrinkly skin, bloody) and walk in a slow / stiff manner, and 3. characters holed up in one location and sitting around trying to get information from TV broadcasts.
 In addition, the film also seems to have influenced Romero's third 'Dead' film DAY OF THE DEAD (1985).
 Both Day and Invisible feature a small team of bickering scientists and army men confined to claustrophobic military bunkers where tensions rise as they attempt to find a way to destroy the dead.

 This was the first credit for special effects man Roger George, who'd go on to do fx for many other horror and science fiction films into the late 80s.
 The assistant director was Herbert S. Greene, who went on to make THE COSMIC MAN (1959), which involved an invisible alien too and featured Carradine and several other cast members also seen here (Paul Langton and Hal Torey).
 Invaders was first released to theaters on a double-bill with Cahn's Four Skulls of Jonathan Drake by United Artists.
-In 2003, MGM released it on DVD as part of their “Midnite Movies” collection and paired it up with Journey to the Seventh Planet (1962), a Danish-American evil alien brain movie that also starred Agar.
+In 2003, MGM released it on DVD as part of their “Midnite Movies” collection and paired it up with JOURNEY TO THE SEVENTH PLANET (1961), a Danish-American evil-alien-brain-on-Uranus movie that also starred Agar.